nichol88/brain_games/README.md

 Next, you will need to change the base url to `http://localhost:3000`.
 This can be found in line 2 of `frontend/public/js/index.js`.

 Run `rails server` and you should be up and running!
+View the app by opening index.html at: `frontend > Public > index.html`

 # Dual n-Back Instructions